Deso-PK/make-trust-irrelevant/README.md

 It may defend the machine.

+It may operate continuously as an autonomous AI agent.

 It may even be an advanced artificial intelligence.

 But capability alone does not create permission.